Karen Reid Sidhu, Executive Director

 Michelle Kumar, Director of Operations | Human Resources

 Michelle began volunteering with Surrey Crime Prevention in 2012 as an office volunteer.
 In April of 2013, she was hired as the Mentorship Coordinator for the Youth At-Risk Mentorship and Leadership Program.
 In her role, she was able to utilize both aspects of her academic experiences.
-After successfully launching the Mentorship and Leadership Program at SCPS, Michelle was promoted to Manager of Operations and Human Resource Generalist to oversee the operations of the Community Safety Programs delivered in the City of Surrey.
-She is responsible for Human Resource Management and Recruiting.
+After successfully launching the Mentorship and Leadership Program at SCPS, Michelle was promoted to Director of Operations and Human Resources to oversee the operations of the Community Safety Programs delivered in the City of Surrey.
 She is a graduate of the Human Resource Program at Kwantlen Polytechnic University.
-She hopes to obtain her CHRP designation in the future.
-A graduate from Simon Fraser University.
+As a graduate from Simon Fraser University, Michelle has completed a Bachelor of Arts Degree with a Joint Major in Criminology and Psychology.
+She has gained valuable experience through volunteerism and currently is a member of the Coast Capital Savings Youth Get It Community Council for the Fraser Valley.

 Born in Etobicoke, Ontario, Jen moved to Surrey with her family when she was three years old and has been a proud resident of Surrey ever since.
 A graduate from the University of British Columbia, Jen completed a Bachelor of Arts Degree, Political Science Major in 2011.
 Jen began volunteering at Surrey Crime Prevention Society in October 2012.
 Her strong communication abilities and constructive work ethic propelled her into a leadership role as a Membership Drive Coordinator with SCPS in December 2012.
 In January 2013, Jen was hired as a full time employee for SCPS as the Volunteer and Membership Recruitment Coordinator.
 Recently, Jen was promoted to Manager of Volunteer Resources responsible for recruiting and managing the vast portfolio of volunteers with SCPS.